-We will start to regulate some waste paper and cardboard on 1 July 2024.
-The call for submissions on the draft Recycling and Waste Reduction (Export - Paper and Cardboard) Rules 2023 have now closed.
-A summary of stakeholder feedback will be posted on the Have Your Say consultation webpage shortly.
+We will start to regulate the export of some waste paper and cardboard on 1 July 2024.
+Public consultation on the draft Recycling and Waste Reduction (Export - Paper and Cardboard) Rules 2023 was held from 14 August to 11 September.
+Read the summary of stakeholder feedback.

 Separate requirements apply for the export of hazardous waste.

 By ensuring we only export properly processed waste glass, plastic, tyres and paper, we are preventing these materials from being dumped overseas, reducing harm to the environment and human health.

 We are also building our capacity to turn these waste materials into high-value, recycled commodities in Australia.
 This will: